ArturKufa/mailer/README.md

 # Mailer

-##How to run:
+## How to run:
-1. run gscript "buildAndRun"
+Run script "buildAndRun"

 ## Goal list: